SHIFTING ROOTS

 4. Coral Bells

 While the flowers (shown below) are nice, I would plant coral bells for their different coloured leaves.
-The shades of green, lime, orange, red, and burgundy would add a lot of interest to a bouquet.
+The shades of green, lime, orange, red, and burgundy can add a lot of interest to a bouquet.

 5. Golden Rod